apollographql/router/.changesets/fix_address_dentist_buyer_frown.md

 ### Fix coprocessor empty body object panic ([PR #6398](https://github.com/apollographql/router/pull/6398))

-If a coprocessor responds with an empty body object at the supergraph stage then the router would panic.
+Previously, the router would panic if a coprocessor responds with an empty body object at the supergraph stage:

 ```json
 {